Bioconductor/bioconductor.org/content/help/faq.md

 by the user of your package, e.g., your functions always return `GRanges` objects, so the user will necessarily need `GenomicRanges` on their search path.

+<h2 id="citation-faq">Citation</h2>

+<h3 class="faq">How do I cite Bioconductor?</h3>

+Many packages provide a citation available from within R. Try

+    citation('DESeq')

+for any installed package.
+To cite the project as a whole, use

+    citation('Biobase')

 [1]: /install/index.html#update-bioconductor-packages
 [2]: /install/index.html#install-bioconductor-packages